Glossary

 ACK message

-Acknowledgment messages are produced by the receiving participant in a message exchange to acknowledge the receipt of a Guaranteed message.
+Acknowledgment (ACK) messages are produced by the receiving participant in a message exchange to acknowledge the receipt of a Guaranteed message.
 Application ACKs tell the event broker that the application is done processing the message and that it can be removed from the queue or topic endpoint.
 There are two types of application ACK messages:

 • Consumer ACKs are sent to the event broker when a Guaranteed message is received by the consumer.